-The DSCP is a value located in the 6 bit DiffServ Field of the IP Header.
+Differentiated Services (DiffServ) is a mechanism for tagging IP packets with defined PHBs.
+DiffServ uses the first 6 bits of the ToS Byte in DiffServ Field of the IP Header.
+The PHB values encoded into the DiffServ Field are referred to as DiffServ Code Points (DSCPs).
 The DSCP of the L2TPv3 packet SHOULD be assigned at the egress of the M-CMTS Core to provide Quality of Service for DEPI traffic within the CIN.
+The M-CMTS Core SHOULD use the DSCP values corresponding to the PHBs identified in Table 6-1.
 The DSCP MAY be used at the ingress of the EQAM.